 Other sensors reside underneath the car to make loading and unloading easy.
 Just move your leg under the car and the boot will open or close.
 It’s quite handy when you are carrying a lot of goods.

 The T8 has several drive modes that can be selected via a distinctive, silver rolling wheel behind the gearshift lever.
 On “Pure” the car runs on electricity only for a range of 20 kilometres.
 The “Save” mode allows you to use the petrol engine’s power to charge the electric motor.
 However, the car consumes more fuel to do so.
 There’s also the “Power” mode if you need a lot of power, whereas the “Hybrid” mode is the best for general driving.
 Also, there is an “All-wheel –drive” option & a dedicated “Off-road” one too.

 Green & clean

 Volvo engineers are real wizards for their new twin-engine drive-train generates 400 horsepower and 630 Nm of torque with CO2 emissions of around 60 g/km.
 That’s better than the famous Toyota Prius and its 91 g/km of emissions.

 For city driving, the vehicle has an all-electric range of about 40 kilometres.
 That makes the XC90 T8 an emission-free rear-wheel drive premium full-size SUV.

 It seems Volvo has a star in the new XC90.
 The car has been making up more than half of the company’s sales this year.
 No doubt, its success is well earned.

-As far as this part of the world is concerned, the challenge for Volvo is complicated – to say the least.
+As far as this part of the world is concerned, the challenge for Volvo is complicated.
 Everyone seems to respect the brand & appreciate what they do.
 However, very few would buy any of its cars due to a few other factors that play a big role in the purchasing decision.